Frequently Asked Questions

 We use the player's age as of September 1 to determine their age for the Spring season, per US Lacrosse standards.
 The registration system will not allow you to sign your son up for a group out of their age-range.

 We understand that children develop at different rates.
 Strictly going by the birthday, particularly for the Clinic, Pee-Wee, and Tyker age groups, is not always best for the child.
-If you believe that your child would be best served by participating in a group above their assigned age, please email the appropriate age group commissioner found on the contacts page.
+If you believe that your child would be best served by participating in a group above their assigned age, please email the lacrosse chairman found on the contacts page.

 Q: Where is the lacrosse equipment shed?